-Following the initial offering period, Units purchased by the Sponsor in the secondary market may be reoffered for sale by the Sponsor at a price based on the aggregate value of the Securities in the Trust plus a 2.95% sales charge plus a pro rata portion of amounts, if any, in the Income and Principal Accounts.
+Units purchased in the secondary market may be reoffered for sale by the Sponsor at a price based on the aggregate value of the Securities in the Trust plus the applicable sales charge plus a pro rata portion of amounts, if any, in the Income and Principal Accounts.
 Any Units that are purchased by the Sponsor in the secondary market also may be redeemed by the Sponsor if it determines such redemption to be in its best interest.

 The Sponsor may, under certain circumstances, as a service to Unitholders, elect to purchase any Units tendered to the Trustee for redemption.
 (See "Trustee Redemption").
-Factors which the Sponsor will consider in making a determination will include the number of Units of all Trusts which it has in inventory, its estimate of the salability and the time required to sell such Units and general market conditions.
-For example, if in order to meet redemptions of Units the Trustee must dispose of Securities, and if such disposition cannot be made by the redemption date (three calendar days after tender), the Sponsor may elect to purchase such Units.
+Factors which the Sponsor will consider in making a determination will include the number of units of all trusts which it has in inventory, its estimate of the salability and the time required to sell such units and general market conditions.
+For example, if in order to meet redemptions of Units the Trustee must dispose of Securities, and if such disposition cannot be made by the redemption date, the Sponsor may elect to purchase such Units.
 Such purchase shall be made by payment to the Unitholder's brokerage account not later than the close of business on the redemption date of an amount equal to the Redemption Price on the date of tender.
 The repurchase price will not be reduced by any remaining creation and development fee or organization costs during the initial offering period.
 Unitholders who sell or redeem Units prior to such time as the entire deferred sales charge on such Units has been collected will be assessed the amount of the remaining deferred sales charge at the time of such sale or redemption.

 TRUSTEE REDEMPTION.
 At any time prior to the Evaluation Time on the business day preceding the Mandatory Termination Date, or on the date of any earlier termination of the Trust, Units may also be tendered to the Trustee for redemption upon payment of any relevant tax by contacting the Sponsor, broker, dealer or financial institution holding such Units in street name.
 In certain instances, additional documents may be required, such as a trust instrument, certificate of corporate authority, certificate of death or appointment as executor, administrator or guardian.
 At the present time there are no specific taxes related to the redemption of Units.
-No redemption fee will be charged by the Sponsor or the Trustee.
+No redemption fee will be charged by the Sponsor or the Trustee, however, you will pay any remaining deferred sales charge at the time you redeem Units.
 Units redeemed by the Trustee will be canceled.